erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 With the thorough double Xorshift scrambler it gets very good, though.

-`erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different design criteria than PRNG:s.
+`erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which suggests that a hash functions has got different design criteria from PRNG:s.

 However, these kind of tests may be completely irrelevant for your application.